 - Genesys recommends using Force route (voice only) instead of this option.

 Force route (voice only)

 Force the call to route to a direct number.
-When using this routing type, Designer routes the call in a way that is similar to how an interaction is redirected by Route Point routing.
 When selected, you can specify the target as a literal value, or as a variable that holds a string, number, or object value.
 When invoking an external transfer, use the following format:

 When using Force Route: